nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_CREATE_ANIMAL.md

 ## Appending the Animals List

+Next, in the `animals/request.py` module, put the following function in to take the new dictionary representation sent my the client and append it to the `ANIMALS` list.

 ```py
 def create_animal(animal):
     # Get the id value of the last animal in the list